woodrush/hy/docs/language/interop.rst

 Then you can use it directly from Python, by importing Hy before importing the module.
 In Python::

-    import hy
+    import hyhy
     import greetings

     greetings.greet("Foo") # prints "Hello from hy, Foo" print(THIS_WILL_BE_IN_CAPS_AND_UNDERSCORES) # prints "See?"

-If you create a package with Hy code, and you do the ``import hy`` in ``__init__.py``, you can then directly include the package.
+If you create a package with Hy code, and you do the ``import hyhy`` in ``__init__.py``, you can then directly include the package.
 Of course, Hy still has to be installed.